 “His content almost debunks or mocks the overproduced trends that happen across social media, whether it’s life hacks or other things like that,” Chaudry told the New York Times.
 “He almost represents this authenticity over production.
 I think that’s very appealing at scale to people, this feeling of someone not trying too hard, it’s something that feels authentic.”

 Lame’s journey from obscurity to stardom is an interesting one.
-After being laid-off during the COVID-19 pandemic, the amateur comedian started his account, posting several videos responding to overly complicated ‘life hacks’ by performing the same task in an incredibly simple manner, without speaking.
+After Man of Many’s Staff Favourites – 10 July 2021, the amateur comedian started his account, posting several videos responding to overly complicated ‘life hacks’ by performing the same task in an incredibly simple manner, without speaking.
 His straightforward and silent approach allowed him to transcend language barriers, generating enormous global interest and catapulting him to the top of the most-followed charts in his home country.